island-lang/island-lang.github.io/README.md

 		....
 ```

-In real-world applications, however, it is also likely that event sources would require being dynamically subscribed and unsubscribed from throughout the program runtime.
+In real-world applications, however, it is sometimes the case that event sources are required to be dynamically subscribed and unsubscribed from throughout the program's runtime.
 This can be achieved by iterating over a dynamic collection of delegates (in this example a dictionary) and altering the collection in progressive iterations of the loop:
 ```isl
 for eventSources = { "kEvents": KeyEvents() }, match any event in eventSources
 	case KeyEvent